-- Construction of 10 No. wind turbines with a maximum overall blade tip height of up to 170 metres, and associated hardstand areas; - I no. 38kV permanent electrical substation including a control building with welfare facilities, all associated electrical plant and equipment, security fencing, all associated underground cabling, waste water holding tank and all ancillary works; - 3.
-1 no. permanent Meteorological Mast with a maximum height of up to 100 metres; - All associated underground electrical and communications cabling connecting the turbines to the proposed wind farm substation: - All works associated with the connection of the proposed wind farm to the national electricity grid, via underground cabling to the existing Garvagh substation; - 6.
-Upgrade of existing tracks and roads, provision of new site access roads and hardstand areas; - 7.
-The partial demolition and alteration of two agricultural buildings in the townlands of Sheena and associated junction access and road works to the existing yard, agricultural buildings and agricultural lands in the townlands of Sheena and Derrybofin to provide a link road primarily for construction traffic off the R280.
-This link road will be used for the delivery of abnormal loads to the site during the construction period and may be used during the operational period if necessary or to facilitate the decommissioning of the wind farm.
-Following construction, access to the link road will be closed off and the yard/agricultural building will revert to its use for agricultural purposes except if and when required for delivery of abnormal loads during the operational period of the windfarm or to facilitate the decommissioning of the wind farm; - 1 no. borrow pit; - 9.
-2 no. peat and spoil repository areas - 10.
-2 no. temporary construction compounds; - Recreation and amenity works, including marked trails, boardwalk and viewing area provision of a permanent amenity car park, and associated recreation and amenity signage - 12.
-Site Drainage; - 13.
-Permanent Signage; - 14.
-Ancillary Forestry Felling to facilitate construction and operation of the proposed development; and - 15.
+- i.
+Construction of up to 10 No. wind turbines with a maximum overall blade tip height of up to 170 metres, and associated hardstand areas; - 1 no. 38kV permanent electrical substation including a control building with welfare facilities, all associated electrical plant and equipment, security fencing, all associated underground cabling, wastewater holding tank and all ancillary works; - iii.
+1 no. permanent Meteorological Mast with a maximum height of up to 100 metres; - iv.
+All associated underground electrical and communications cabling connecting the turbines to the proposed wind farm substation; - v.
+All works associated with the connection of the proposed wind farm to the national electricity grid, via underground cabling to the existing Garvagh substation; - vi.
+Upgrade of existing tracks and roads, provision of new site access roads and hardstand areas; - vii.
+The partial demolition and alteration of two agricultural buildings in the townlands of Sheena and associated junction access road works in the townlands of Sheena and Derrybofin to provide a link road for construction traffic off the R280; - viii.
+1 no. borrow pit; - ix.
+2 no. peat and spoil repository areas - x.
+2 no. temporary construction compounds; - xi.
+Recreation and amenity works, including marked trails, boardwalk and viewing area provision of a permanent amenity car park, and associated recreation and amenity signage - xii.
+Site Drainage; - xiii.
+Permanent Signage; - xiv.
+Forestry Felling; and - xv.
 All associated site development works